 It is entirely possible, and acceptable, to not have speeches at a wedding.
 Although customary, it is ultimately up to the couple to do decide if they would like these to take place on their day.

-Alternatively, the bridal couple can also to choose to have some speeches, but not all.
-So for example, they may want to have the father of the bride, or just the grooms.
+Alternatively, the bridal couple can also choose to have some speeches, but not all.
+So for example, they may want to have the father of the bride or just the groom.

 It depends entirely on their circumstances and preferences.

-Equally, there are alternatives to speeches, which we will be looking closer at in the section below.
+Equally, there are alternatives to speeches, which we will be looking closely at in the section below.

 While it is definitely true that some of the guests may have some expectations, there are no mandatory or obligatory rules; wedding days are flexible and this includes the speeches!

 It may seem that you either have speeches or you do not, but thankfully there are many different options for those who are not comfortable or confident in giving them on their wedding day.

 Below, we will take a look at some of the most popular and common alternatives, that supplement the day nicely and make a nice change from the traditional routine: